hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 }

 extension Publisher where Failure == Never {

-    public func sink(
+    // This sink call attaches a Subscribers.Sink subscriber to a publisher that never fails,
+    // and is the one to use if the subscriber is not interested in the completion event public func sink(
         receiveValue: @escaping (Output) -> Void
     ) -> AnyCancellable {

+        // 1.
+Create a Subscribers.Sink subscriber using its default initializer, passing
+        //    a no-action completion event handler as default value
+        // 2.
+Subscribe to the puslisher passing in the subscriber object
-        let subscriber = Subscribers.Sink<Output, Failure>(
+        // 3.
+Return the subscriber object wrapped as AnyCancellable let subscriber = Subscribers.Sink<Output, Failure>(
             receiveCompletion: { _ in },
             receiveValue: receiveValue